 There are several compound bow sights to choose from.
-Typically, there are four, but we’re including a bonus to widen your choices!
+Typically, there are four different kinds, but we’re including a bonus to widen your choices!

 - Multi Pin Sights – for a more detailed guide on depth and perception, fixed pin sights definitely got your back on this!
 With multiple pins to serve as gauges to mark distances, you’d get a good idea on how to mark your target.
 Adjustments are needed on a pin-by-pin basis, as each pin belongs to a different target distance!

 - Pendulum Sights – shooting from an inclined position?
 You may want to consider pendulum sights.
 This type of sight considers changes in elevation, allowing you a good grasp on to accurately aim a target.

 - Competition Sights – taking the accuracy to a higher level, competition sights mainly combine all the best features of the mentioned type sights.